Badgers Give Back

 UW Athletics supports any effort that encourages physical fitness and nutrition.

 If you are interested in having a student-athlete make an appearance at your event, please visit the "Appearance" link of our Badgers Give Back page.
-To submit a request for an in-kind item or donation, please visit the "Donation" link.
+To submit a request for an in-kind donation, please visit the "Donation" link.

 To assist you with the request process, we have developed clear guidelines that adhere to NCAA compliance regulations.
 We encourage you to read all of the guidelines before submitting your request.